-"Transboundary Waters" refers to all Water Resources, including surface and groundwater, that are shared by the Parties to this Agreement and within the Mackenzie River Basin.
+"Transboundary Waters" refers to all Water Resources, including surface and Groundwater, that are shared by the Parties to this Agreement and within the Liard River sub-basin of the Mackenzie River Basin.

-"Triggering Conditions" means specific conditions defined by the Parties that will require a management response.
+"Triggers" means specific conditions defined by the Parties that will require a Jurisdictional and/or Bilateral Water Management response.

-"Water Resources" means the Mackenzie River and any order tributary to the Mackenzie River including deltas, tributaries of deltas, wetlands and lakes which contribute water to the Mackenzie River, whether in a liquid or frozen state, and any groundwater in the drainage basin of the Mackenzie River.
+"Water Resources" means the Mackenzie River and any order tributary to the Mackenzie River including deltas, tributaries of deltas, wetlands and lakes which contribute water to the Mackenzie River, whether in a liquid or frozen state, and any Groundwater in the drainage basin of the Mackenzie River.